Police Quest, police officer turned game designer

 The game was written and produced by Tammy Dargan, a former producer on the TV show America’s Most Wanted

-By 1995 the three original Police Quest games along with Police Quest (IV) Open Season had totaled 850.000 in sold copies.
+By 1995 the three original Police Quest games along with Police Quest: Open Season had totaled 850.000 in sold copies.

-At Tsunami, Walls would go on to design Blue Force, an adventure game very much like Police Quest, released in 1993.
-The title never became a commercial success and Walls, after his time at Tsunami, contracted with Tachyon Studios and later Phillips Interactive Media, both ventures that didn’t result in any published titles.
+After joining Tsunami Media, Walls would go on to design Blue Force, an adventure game sharing similarities with Police Quest.
+Despite the efforts, Blue Force didn’t achieve significant commercial success upon its release in 1993.
+After his time at Tsunami, Walls contracted with Tachyon Studios and later Phillips Interactive Media.
+Unfortunately, none of these ventures resulted in any published titles.

 Walls joined Tsunami Media and created Blue Force, released in 1993, the same year as the 4th installment in the Police Quest series.
 The game was closer in spirit to the original Police Quest games than Police Quest Open Season.